Phase-Matching-Free Sensing with Undetected Light Using a Nonlinear Thin-Film Metasurface

 Nonlinear interferometry allows phase and amplitude information to be passed between light that only interacts with an object and light that is only detected.\cite{Lemos2014_QUIP_OG,Lahiri2015_QUIP_Theory,Cardoso_2018_ClassicalIUL,Shapiro2015_ClassicalIUL_Theory} The interferometric technique uses correlated photon beams created in a nonlinear material, either via difference frequency generation\cite{Cardoso_2018_ClassicalIUL} or parametric fluorescence\cite{Lemos2014_QUIP_OG}.
 When implemented with non-degenerate beams, there are wide-reaching applications where passing information between wavelengths is desirable; for example, where the technical and fundamental limitations of mid-infrared (MIR) detectors can be circumvented with silicon-based sensors\cite{Rogalski_2016_IRdetector_challenges,Lindner2020_FTIR_UP_low-gain,Lindner2023_MIRsensing_UP_SiDetect} for label-free biological imaging,\cite{Greaves2023_SNOM_intracell_labelFree,Kviatkovsky2020_QIUP_MIR} environmental monitoring,\cite{Myers2009_MIRsensing_OrganPollutant} and medical imaging.\cite{Amrania2018_Digistain,Contreras-Rozo2023_MIRspecDiabetes}

 Recent research has predominantly focused on the quantum mechanical variant of nonlinear interferometry; where spontaneous parametric down conversion (SPDC), typically created in a bulk nonlinear crystal (NLC), interferes by induced coherence without induced emission.\cite{Wang1991_InducedCoherenceWithout,Lemos2014_QUIP_OG,Kviatkovsky2020_QIUP_MIR,Basset2021_videoRateQIUP,Kviatkovsky2022_QIUP_MIR_Microscopy,Pearce2023_compact} Here, indistinguishable photon pairs are generated in two paths of an interferometer such that they occupy two overlapping beam paths, labelled here as the high energy signal and the low energy idler.
 Induced coherence without induced emission occurs due to the lack of "which path" information; an object placed in one of the idler paths, for example, introduces path knowledge that destroys interference.
 What differentiates quantum nonlinear interferometry from other quantum sensing techniques, such as ghost imaging\cite{ErkmanShapiro_2010_GhostReview}, is that the sensing information can be found by only detecting photons that never interacted with the object.
-Classical nonlinear interferometry achieves the same effect, but via stimulating the parametric fluorescence; for example, stimulating the idler while detecting the signal.\cite{Shapiro2015_ClassicalIUL_Theory,Cardoso_2018_ClassicalIUL,Huang2023_fibreStimFWMimaging} The advantages of the classical variant over the quantum mechanical are improved signal-to-noise ratio and greater coherence of the bi-photon state\cite{Cardoso_2018_ClassicalIUL,Kolobov_2017_ControllingInducedConherence}.